PetitPrinc3/PIpod-Nano/README.md

 ```

 And you're done !
 You've succesfully (hopefully) performed every modification that the automated installation would have done !
+Reboot the pi and here you go !

 ## Having an issue ?